google/WebFundamentals/src/content/en/updates/2019/05/desynchronized.md

 There's more to using low latency than adding `desynchronized` to `canvas.getContext()`.
 I'll go over the issues one at a time.

-### Feature detection
+### Create the canvas

-Feature detection is mixed up with how you create a desynchronized canvas, so I'll discuss them together.
-First, call `canvas.getContext()` and pass it the new `desynchronized` hint with a value of `true`.
+On another API I'd discuss feature detection first.
+For the `desynchronized` hint you must create the canvas first.
+Call `canvas.getContext()` and pass it the new `desynchronized` hint with a value of `true`.

 ```javascript
 const canvas = document.querySelector('myCanvas');